Sloth (comics)

-Sloth is a graphic novel by American cartoonist Gilbert Hernandez, published by Vertigo in 2006.
+Sloth is a graphic novel by American cartoonist Gilbert Hernández, published by Vertigo in 2006.
 The story opens with the teenaged Miguel Serra awakening from a year-long coma.
 The surreal tale unravels as its protagonists delve into the legends of the sleepy suburban town they live in.
-The book is unrelated to Hernandez's Palomar stories and is the first of Henandez's graphic novel not compiled from smaller parts.
+The book is unrelated to Hernández's Palomar stories and is the first of Henandez's graphic novel not compiled from smaller parts.